VII: 18, 180-197, LNM 321 (1973)

 XIII: 32, 378-384, LNM 721 (1979)

-Théorème de séparation dans le problème d'arrêt optimal (General theory of processes)
+Théorème de séparation dans le problème d'arrêt optimal (

 Let $({\cal G}_t)$ be an enlargement of a filtration $({\cal F}_t)$ with the property that for every $t$, if $X$ is ${\cal G}_t$-measurable, then $E[X\,|\,{\cal F}_t]=E[X\,|\,{\cal F}_\infty]$.
 Then if $(X_t)$ is a ${\cal F}$-optional process, its Snell envelope is the same in both filtrations.
 Applications are given to filtering theory